Malicious URL Detection using Machine Learning: A Survey: Machine Learning Algorithms for Malicious URL Detection

+Finally, the recent years have witnessed several efforts towards deep learning for malicious URL detection.
+Despite being batch models, their fundamental goal is to \textit{learn} feature representations, and are thus discussed in Section \ref{sec:representation}.
 Although batch learning algorithms are popular and easy to use, they can suffer from several major limitations when dealing with real-world malicious URL detection tasks.
 For example, batch learning methods often suffer from expensive retraining cost when the new training data may arrive frequently.
 Moreover, due to expensive retraining cost, batch learning algorithms often do not update the model frequently, making them difficult to capture some emerging threats in a timely way.
 Last but not least, batch learning methods may poorly adapt to the concept drift due to their nature of batch training.
 To address these limitations, online learning algorithms have been emerging as a promising direction for resolving the Malicious URL Detection tasks.